10 Brain Health Principles

 The brain is the most fascinating and important organ in the universe, estimated to have an astounding 100 billion neurons and more connections than there are stars in the universe.
 Did you know that it is your brain that decides to get you out of bed in the morning or to hit your snooze button?
-In fact, your brain manages the stress in your life in your life and relaxes you so that you look vibrant, or, when left unchecked sends stress signals to the rest of your body and wrinkles your skin!
+In fact, your brain manages the stress in your life and relaxes you so that you look vibrant, or, when left unchecked sends stress signals to the rest of your body and wrinkles your skin!
 It’s important to understand how brain health principles can impact your health.

 Here are 10 brain-centered principles that will change everything in your life.

 1. Imaging changes everything.

 After looking at over 135,000 brain scans on patients from 120 countries, we know that when physicians don’t look at how the brain functions, they guess at what is wrong, and that can hurt their patients.
 Without imaging, physicians miss important causes of trouble, such as brain injuries, toxic exposure, and infections.
 People end up misdiagnosed and on the wrong treatments.

 2. Your brain is soft, about the consistency of soft butter, and your skull is really hard with many sharp bony ridges.